-- Assure the release of information consent form is signed by the Member. - Refer Members with known or suspected physical health problems or disorders to the Primary Care Provider (PCP) for examination and treatment. - Only provide physical health if a physical health provider is already providing behavioral health care. - Ensure that its patients know of, and are able to avail themselves of, their rights to execute Behavioral Health Advance Directives. - Assure all CHIP, STAR and STAR Kids Members that receive inpatient psychiatric services are scheduled for outpatient follow up and/or continuing treatment prior to discharge.
-The outpatient treatment must occur within seven days from the date of discharge. - Have policies and procedures in place on how to follow up on Members' missed appointments. - Contact Members who have missed appointments within 24 hours to reschedule appointments. - Make available to Primary Care Provider (PCP) behavioral health assessment instruments.

-- Communicate with the Member's Primary Care Provider (PCP), if approved by the Member, treatment plans and progress to achieving treatment plan. - Refer the Member for needed lab and ancillary services if not available in the provider's office. - Ensure that STAR and STAR Kids Medicaid Members have access to the full continuum of covered services for substance use disorder, as medically necessary.
+- Assure the release of information consent form is signed by the Member.BH Service Providers and PCPs are required to send each other initial and updated summary reports of a Member's physical and BH status, as agreed to by the PCP Team members. - PCP's are required to screen Members for any BH condition and may treat Members within the appropriate scope of their practice and refer Members for treatment through the Provider Network - Refer Members with known or suspected physical health problems or disorders to the Primary Care Provider (PCP) for examination and treatment. - Only provide physical health if a physical health provider is already providing behavioral health care. - Ensure that its patients know their rights to execute Behavioral Health Advance Directives. - Assure all CHIP, STAR and STAR Kids Members that receive inpatient psychiatric services are scheduled for outpatient follow up and/or continuing treatment prior to discharge.
+The outpatient treatment must occur within seven days from the date of discharge. - Have policies and procedures in place on how to follow up on Members' missed appointments. - Contact Members who have missed appointments within 24 hours to reschedule appointments. - Make available to Primary Care Provider (PCP) behavioral health assessment instruments. - Communicate with the Member's Primary Care Provider (PCP), if approved by the Member, treatment plans and progress to achieving treatment plan. - Refer the Member for needed lab and ancillary services if not available in the provider's office. - Ensure that STAR and STAR Kids Medicaid Members have access to the full continuum of covered services for substance use disorder, as medically necessary.
 This includes coordination with the Department of State Health Services (DSHS), Department of Family and Protective Services (DFPS), and their designees.